corda/corda-docs-portal/content/en/docs/corda-enterprise/3.1/corda-bridge-component.md

 ## Message path between peer nodes

-When a flow within a node needs to send a message to a peer there is a carefully orchestrated sequence of steps to ensure correct secure routing based upon the network map information and to ensure safe, restartable delivery to the remote flow.
+When a flow within a node needs to send a message to a peer, there is a carefully orchestrated sequence of steps to ensure correct secure routing based upon the network map information and to ensure safe, restartable delivery to the remote flow.
 Adding the bridge and float to this process adds some extra steps and security checking of the messages.
 The complete sequence is therefore: